jvtcl/quant-clustering/lecture_slides.md

 ![plot of chunk unnamed-chunk-4](figs/03_processes.png)
 </center>

-Doing Cluster Analysis: Continuous Data
+Clusters in Attribute Space
 ===

 - Clusters are sometimes visually obvious in high-density regions of the "attribute space".
-- High-density regions = lots of mutual neighbors.
+- High-density regions = lots of mutual nearest-neighbors.
-- We can also describe each group member as being mutually closer to some "exemplar" or "centroid" than any other.
+- We can also describe each cluster's members as being closer to some "exemplar" or "centroid" than any other.

 ***

 ![plot of chunk unnamed-chunk-5](lecture_slides-figure/unnamed-chunk-5-1.png)

-Clustering around centroids: K-Means
+Clustering Around Centroids: K-Means
 ===

 1. Randomly place *k* number of points (centroids) in the attribute space.
-2. Each dot (obseravation) is assigned to the nearest centroid.
+2. Each dot (observation) is assigned to the nearest centroid.
 3. Centroid is recalculated as the mean of the points assigned to it.
 4. Repeat steps 2 - 3 until "convergence" (centroids stop moving).